Techtonica/curriculum/electives/optimization/optimizing-your-react-node-project.md

 **Participants will be able to:**

-- Have a useful understanding of what **create-react-app** provides in terms of minification.
+- Have a useful understanding of what **React + Vite** provides in terms of minification.
 - Measure application latency and using browser dev tools.
 - Select appropriate caching strategies based on different user workflows and infrastructure constraints.
 - Use react dev tools to inspect react component state and performance.